 - French cell phones can be notoriously quirky.
 I’ve had several different phones, and many times my phone doesn’t ring if someone calls.
 More often, there’s no notification that I have a new message, so I have to call and check my voicemail every so often.

-- For Americans who are used to very low-priced cell phone calling, the price here is 6 times more expensive, so you may not want have a long, leisurely phone conversation.
+- For Americans who are used to very low-priced cell phone calling, the price here is more expensive, so you may not want have a long, leisurely phone conversation.
 But remember, you only pay if you initiated the call.

 - France uses 220V, so you’ll need to recharge your phone in France, not in the United States.
 I recommend fully-charging it before you leave, so you can use it when you step off the plane on your next visit, if you need to.